derogold/GoldWallet/README.md

 * Download latest packaged release/installer for your platform here: https://github.com/turtlecoin//turtle-wallet-electron/releases

+* Windows:
-* Windows: run the downloaded installer `walletshell-<version>-win-setup.exe`, WalletShell will be lauched after installation completed.
+run the installer (`walletshell-<version>-win-setup.exe`), WalletShell will be lauched after installation completed.
+* GNU/Linux:
+  * AppImage: run/execute (double click) the appimage file (`walletshell-<version>-linux.AppImage`).
-* GNU/Linux: extract downloaded archived, then run the executable binary (`walletshell-<version>/walletshell`)
+  * tar.bz2 archive: extract downloaded archive, then run the executable binary (`walletshell-<version>/walletshell`)
-* macOS: ??? extract downloaded archived, then run the executable binary (`WalletShell.app/Contents/MacOs/WalleSshell`) ??
+* macOS: ?? extract downloaded archived, then run the executable binary (`WalletShell.app/Contents/MacOs/WalleSshell`) ?? -- _please someone help me to test it!_

 ### Build
 You need to have `Node.js` and `npm` installed, go to https://nodejs.org and find out how to get it installed on your platform.